 “Mummy, can you please listen to Shabd!!”

-There is a time for everything.
-And for everything there is a time.
+a time.
 Slow down.
 Put your full attention into your activity.
-Be mindful of the moments spent doing an activity and above all, enjoy it.
+Be mindful of

-When it's time for something else, move on.
+something else, move on.
 Don’t look back, don’t linger, don’t yearn.
-This is not the time for that.
-It’s time to water the garden now!
+This is

 Friday 14 August 2015